 Casino games terminology can be very confusing!
 Double Exposure; Came Easy; and Line Bets can confuse even the most experienced Internet gamblers.
-To help quell the confusion, we at Maple Casino have written the most extensive list of casino games terminologies in Canada in this all-in-one casino game glossary.
+To help quell the confusion, we at Maple Casino have written the most extensive list of casino games terminologies in Canada in this all-in-one best casinos online Canada game glossary.

 All of the terms, of all of the most popular casino games in Canada in 2017 are explained.